 The beauty of selling online is that virtually anyone can get started with minimal cost commitment.
 At the minimum, all you need are products, photos, a plan for shipping, a way for customers to pay, and—of course—a place online to make the transactions happen.

-A few additional benefits of selling on online platforms include:
+Additional benefits of selling online platforms include: